Past Speaking Dates 2008 - March 2015

 Aug 7 - 9: Annual Sustainability Conference at Seattle University - "Just Sustainability: Hope for the Commons" hosted by the Center for Environmental Justice and Sustainability.

 April 22 - Earth Day: 2014 Spring of Sustainability hosted by the Sustainable World Coalition.
-David will join Duane Elgin at 8:00am (Pacific) for the kick-off of this full day of inspiring talks and conversations.
+David joined Duane Elgin at 8:00am (Pacific) for the kick-off of this full day of inspiring talks and conversations.
 See full program HERE.

 April 28 - June 27: 2014 Spring of Sustainability nine-week "Sustainability Action Program, each week focused on an important, timely topic featuring green pioneers, innovators, activists, scientists, indigenous wisdom-keepers, business leaders, musicians and more!
 See the full program HERE, including: